 Bishop's Stortford is ideally located just a short 45-minute train ride from London Liverpool Street.
 With around 120 trains a day, this is a perfect spot for affluent London commuters.
 This leafy green town in rural Hertfordshire also holds over 90 acres of parkland and a traditional market-town feel.

 When talking to well-off city workers, we recommend highlighting the less-than-an-hour journey into the centre of the capital.
 Equally point out the picturesque commuter-belt lifestyle provided by this comparatively affordable area, just a stone's throw from all that London has to offer.

 The most expensive recorded transaction in Bishop's Stortford was £9,500,000 on 17 November 2014.
 The most recent recorded sale in Bishop's Stortford was £2,800,000 on 22 August 2016.
 Properties in Bishop's Stortford have an average price of £592,439 over the last 3 years.

 ▼ -37% since 2015

 Average selling prices in last 12 months by types

 Bishop's Stortford has 33 schools with capacities ranging from 105 to 1233.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Other Independent School, Voluntary Aided School, Community School, Voluntary Controlled School, EY Setting in the area.

-Pupils aged 4 to 18 attend this Mixed Other Independent School.
-The schools has a capacity of 1110 pupils.
+Pupils aged 11 to 18 attend this Mixed Voluntary Aided School.
+The schools has a capacity of 1045 pupils.

-It's a Mixed Voluntary Aided School for children aged 11 to 18.
-The school enrols 1045 students.
+A Girls Foundation School for pupils 11 to 18 years.
+The school enrols 1024 students.